-In relation to the 2021 financial year, a bonus of £330k was paid during 2022.
+In relation to the 2022 financial year, a bonus of £330k was paid during 2023.

-The CEO is entitled to a bonus of £420k in relation to 2022 should all performance conditions be met.
-At the date of signing these financial statements, 100% of the conditions have been met and £420k is immediately payable.
+The CEO is entitled to a bonus of £560k in relation to 2023 should all performance conditions be met.
+At the date of signing these financial statements, not all of the conditions have been met and £498k is immediately payable in April 2024.
 The full amount of the bonus together with associated national insurance contributions has been accrued.